|

 Clearwater Beach

 Clearwater Beach has been a family friendly destination for decades.
-With lovely, white sandy beaches, see through waters, and a fun small town feeling, Clearwater attracts spring break families that are looking for “one stop shopping” when it comes to fun.
-Located near the Gulf of Mexico on Florida’s west coast, Clearwater has great family friendly lodgings and plenty of water activities off the Clearwater Marina like swimming and boating and at Pier 60, you can find food and fun for the entire family.
-During your stay, visit the famous Clearwater Marina Aquarium, which was the longtime home of Winter the Dolphin.
+With lovely, white sandy beaches, see-through waters, and a fun small-town feeling, Clearwater attracts spring break families that are looking for “one-stop shopping” when it comes to fun.
+Located near the Gulf of Mexico on Florida’s west coast, Clearwater has great family-friendly lodgings and plenty of water activities off the Clearwater Marina like swimming and boating and at Pier 60, you can find food and fun for the entire family.
+During your stay, visit the famous Clearwater Marina Aquarium, the longtime home of Winter the Dolphin.

 Daytona Beach